libvips/libvips/_posts/2022-12-22-What's-new-in-8.14.md

 # Build system changes

 The previous release added a meson build system alongside the autotools build system we'd used for decades.
-This release removed the autotools system completely, and a lot of other old stuff too, so it's now meson all the way.
+This release removes the autotools system completely, and a lot of other old stuff too, so it's now meson all the way down.

-The README has some notes tyo help you get started if you need to build from source, but the tldr is something like:
+The README has some notes to help you get started if you need to build from source, but the quick summary is something like:

 ```
 cd libvips-x.y.x